-Bullitt County Chamber of Commerce, Spencer County Chamber of Commerce, Bullitt County Public Schools and Spencer County Public Schools have partnered to develop work Ready communities.
+Bullitt County Chamber of Commerce and Bullitt County Public Schools have partnered to develop work Ready communities.
 Students will have the opportunity to earn Work Ethic Certificates during the 4th and 5th grade year.

 WHAT QUALIFICATIONS DO I NEED TO MEET?